mo7amedsakr/ecommerce-website/README.md

 ___

-The ui design and the products data from [Shopify](https://themes.shopify.com/themes/simple/styles/light/preview "Simple theme")
+The UI design and the products data from [Shopify](https://themes.shopify.com/themes/simple/styles/light/preview "Simple theme")